js-girls/workshop/docs/level0/00-exercises.md

 * Step 07
   * Add a button to show the removed friends.
 [Solution](http://codepen.io/daldosso/pen/yedQjw?editors=0011)
+  * Insert an input to ask at the user a new email to add.
+[Solution](http://codepen.io/daldosso/pen/gPNyqy?editors=0011)

 * Step 08
   * Show the number of active and removed friends.
 [Solution](http://codepen.io/daldosso/pen/QyXJeo?editors=1001)
+  * Starting from the new email exercise, check that the new email is not empty, use an alert (I know it's very old school).
+[Solution](http://codepen.io/daldosso/pen/yedrWV?editors=0011)